Calaretz/SoftDevApp/ReadMe.md

 Contact Form Component: Develop the contact form component for creating and editing contacts.
 Form Validation: Implement form validation for contact inputs.

+## (Rimawi) : Frontend

+Frontend Setup: Initialize the Angular project and configure the routing.
+Initial Components: Create basic Angular components for login and contact list.

 ### Contact